Limited Contracts in the UAE: A Comprehensive Guide

 Advantages for Employees

 Limited contracts are beneficial for employees seeking particular career goals.
 They can get an opportunity to work in new fields and multiple industries without a long-term contract.
-It can be beneficial for students and fresh graduates who have transitioning careers.
-These limited contracts offer higher salaries, bonuses, and more attractive packages appealing to employees for limited employment.
+It can be beneficial for students and fresh graduates who are transitioning careers.
+These contracts offer higher salaries, bonuses, and more attractive packages, appealing to employees for limited employment.
 Students can leverage the limited contracts for flexibility and start further education after the end of employment.

 Important Considerations